bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Reusable Sets of Instructions." />
 </p>

-For example, in the sequence selection and loop exercise, you're adding a bunch of script to the page and it was getting messy.
-There's a lot of single lines of code all piling up without a lot of order, organization to them.
+For example, in the sequence selection and loop exercise, you&apos;re adding a bunch of script to the page and it was getting messy.
+There&apos;s a lot of single lines of code all piling up without a lot of order, organization to them.
 What we can do with functions is we can take that stuff, stick it inside of something that has a name, and then run that function when we want to run that set of instructions.
-We can make functions so that they're reusable, so that you can use them in multiple places within your programs, and that's where functions can become very powerful.
+We can make functions so that they&apos;re reusable, so that you can use them in multiple places within your programs, and that&apos;s where functions can become very powerful.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 253. function: upperstring, here is a string of text (146) ~~~~~~~~~~~~~~~~~-->